Grivj/wl-test/README.md

 I made a conscious effort to make the code strongly type hinted and added typing to the base repository that was missing previously.
 Additionally, I changed the CustomUUID field to make it easier to run unit tests, which resulted in having to recreate the tables in the database with the new underlying type (Char(36)).

-Please note that this project is not production-ready and there are still several features that need to be added, such as authentication.
+Please note that this project is not production-ready and there are still several features that need to be added, such as authentication and finishing the Balance related features like checking for available employee's balance before validating a vacation etc.
 Nevertheless, I hope this project provides a glimpse into my coding abilities and how I approached the technical test.